ldeb/dayz-death-stats/README.md

 ## Installation
 - `git clone https://github.com/ldeb/dayzstats.git` to your desired folder
 - **[optional] Installation for browsing results in a web server**
-  - host newly created folder with your web server
+  - host website/ folder with your web server
   - Edit *config.php* to set the filepath of the default log file and other options
 - **[optional] Installation for posting to a Discord channel / logging to a database**
   - Rename *config.default.json* to *config.json* and edit necessary variables and activate desired functionalities (`"LOG_TO_DISCORD": true`, `"LOG_TO_DATABASE": true`)